To find out more on Dr. Scott Jones.

 - Respectful — Students will be prepared to utilize and maximize critical thought in making informed judgments about problems and issues in various disciplines, particularly their major discipline area of study.

-- Virtuous — Students will be positioned to apply their thoughts, values, and skills into various situations and scenarios related to their major discipline area of study, as well as other life situations.
+- Virtuous — Students will be positioned to apply their thoughts, values, and skills to various situations and scenarios related to their major discipline area of study, as well as other life situations.

 Admissions & Continuation Requirements